ibm-cloud-docs/vpc/vsi_is_migrate_from_classic_infra.md

 Complete the following customizations on your Windows virtual server to prepare the image for {{site.data.keyword.vpc_short}}.

 1. Use Remote Desktop to access your Classic Windows server.
 1. Download and install the Windows VirtIO drivers in this server.
-The `virtio-win` driver files can be taken from an existing {{site.data.keyword.vpc_short}} VPC virtual server by using the following steps.
+The `virtio-win` driver files can be taken from an existing {{site.data.keyword.vpc_short}} virtual server by using the following steps.

    Microsoft recommends that you obtain the drivers from a licensed RHEL version 8 or 9 instance because drivers that are obtained from Red Hat are certified by Microsoft.
 The minimum recommended Red Hat virtio-win package version is `virtio-win-1.9.24`.
 However, using the most recent package is best.